chrisxfire/chrisxfire.github.io/content/notes/_net/types/collections/overview.md

 weight: -1
 ---

-# Collections
+# collections
 - Collections of objects.
 - Documentation: https://docs.microsoft.com/en-us/dotnet/api/system.collections?view=net-6.0

-# Namespaces
+# namespaces
 - `System.Collections` — .NET Framework 1.0; Legacy;
 - `System.Collections.Generic` — .NET Framework 2.0; no thread synchronization
 - `System.Collections.Concurrent` — .NET Framework 4.0; thread-safe

-# Common Features
+# common features
 - All collections implement the `ICollection/<T>` interface.
 This means they must have a `Count` property.
 - All collections implement the `IEnumerable/<T>` interface, which allows them to be iterated over with foreach.
   - This interface requires `GetEnuemrator()`, which returns an object that implements `IEnumerator`.
     - The IEnumerator object must have methods `MoveNext()` and `Reset()` and property `Current` that contains the current item in the collection.

-# Choosing a Collection
+# choosing a collection
 | A collection of…                           | Generic collection        | Sorted counterpart?             | Thread-safe counterpart?            | Immutable counterpart?                                                       |
 | ------------------------------------------ | ------------------------- | ------------------------------- | ----------------------------------- | ---------------------------------------------------------------------------- |
 | Key/value pairs accessed by key            | `Dictionary<TKey,TValue>` | `SortedDictionary<TKey,TValue>` | `ConcurrentDictionary<TKey,TValue>` | `ImmutableDictionary<TKey,TValue>`, `ImmutableSortedDictionary<TKey,TValue>` |